 Your FDRP can work with you to help resolve any disputes involving financial and property arrangements.

 What happens if Family Dispute Resolution is unsuccessful?

-If you are unable to reach an agreement, or the FDR process is unsuccessful for another reason, an FDRP can issue a Section 60I certificate.
+If you can’t reach an agreement with your former partner, or the FDR process is unsuccessful for another reason, an FDRP can give you a Section 60I certificate.
 This certificate is provided to the Family Law court when an application for parenting orders is commenced.

 If an agreement can’t be negotiated before a court case reaches the judge, then the court will make the final decision about your property, parenting and financial arrangements.

 Section 60I certificates can only be issued by a FDRP, and may be done so for some of the following reasons: